 Ricketson is overcoming the newfound difficulties of balancing an intensive academic workload by learning to manage his time more efficiently.
 He also credits his early career experience and his perspective for the success he’s had thus far.

 “As an electrician apprentice, I was taught that an individual never knows as much as they think they know.
 I thought I knew the electrician processes and procedures, but I found out shortly after finishing my apprentice course that there was still so much I didn’t know,” he explains.
 “When I began at McIntire, I decided to approach learning with an open mind and remember that while I earned my spot in the School, I still have so much to learn from peers, professors, and visitors.”

 Ricketson cites the McIntire faculty and their open-door policy as a highlight to his time in the undergraduate program.
 He’s enjoyed taking classes ranging from strategies and systems to finance and organizational behavior, in addition to learning how to quantitatively research investments.

-“ICE has been an amazing experience.
+“The Integrated Core Experience has been an amazing experience.
 I have learned so much about business,” he says.
 “I enjoy thinking critically about the developmental strategies that go into a business and how the business can be most efficient and profitable.”